NullDev/Advent-of-Code/2023/Day_06/README.md

 - Hold the button for **`4` milliseconds**.
 After its remaining 3 milliseconds of travel time, the boat will have gone **`12` millimeters**.
 - Hold the button for **`5` milliseconds**, causing the boat to travel a total of **`10` millimeters**.
 - Hold the button for **`6` milliseconds**, causing the boat to travel a total of **`6` millimeters**.
 - Hold the button for **`7` milliseconds**.
 That's the entire duration of the race.
 You never let go of the button.
-The boat can't move until you let you of the button.
+The boat can't move until you let go of the button.
 Please make sure you let go of the button so the boat gets to move. **`0` millimeters**.

 Since the current record for this race is `9` millimeters, there are actually **`4`** different ways you could win: you could hold the button for `2`, `3`, `4`, or `5` milliseconds at the start of the race.